elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     Do you want to continue [Y/n]?

-After it&#8217;s installed you can launch the GUI to configure the cloud providers.
+After it's installed you can launch the GUI to configure the cloud providers.
 So from the terminal run:

     $ smeexplorer